jordansds/Archipelago_TWW3_Alt/README.md

 [Mod Configuration Tool](https://steamcommunity.com/workshop/filedetails/?id=2927955021): Allows configuration of the above mod.
 HIGHLY RECOMMENDED.

-[Remove Tech Requirements](https://steamcommunity.com/sharedfiles/filedetails/?id=3541110164): Lets you research all tech in any order.
-This is specifically intended to be used when using shuffled non-progressive tech so you can research them immediately.

-[Remove Faction Mechanic Debuffs](https://steamcommunity.com/sharedfiles/filedetails/?id=3540418784): Removes debuffs from Avelorn, Empire factions, Clan Angrund, Skarsnik and
-Oxyotl which are related to specific places on the map you probably can't reach.

 [No Item Requirements](https://steamcommunity.com/sharedfiles/filedetails/?id=3540371601): Lets you equip all items, even if they are restricted to a different Legendary Lord.

 [No Climate Penalties](https://steamcommunity.com/sharedfiles/filedetails/?id=2789915966): Removes all climate penalties so your start position is not as bad as it seems.